Brian Reiser

 Regular

-Brian J. Reiser is professor of learning sciences at Northwestern University.
-Reiser's work explores how to make science learning more meaningful in K-12 classrooms as students build scientific knowledge in the context of addressing questions and problems they identify.
-Reiser's research examines how to support students in science knowledge-building practices through curriculum materials and teaching approaches, and how teachers learn as they make sense of and enact these reforms.
-Reiser heads the NextGen Science Storylines project, a researcher-teacher collaborative developing and investigating storyline units, in which students help manage the trajectory of their science knowledge building.
-Reiser leads the Northwestern team of the OpenSciEd Developer's Consortium, working with 10 state education agencies to create and field test middle school and high school research-based storyline instructional materials released as open educational resources.
-Reiser served as member of the National Research Council's Board on Science Education from 2011 to 2018.
-He served on the NRC committee authoring A Framework for K-12 Science Education (guiding development of the Next Generation Science Standards [NGSS]), and subsequent reports recommending policies for NGSS assessment and implementation.
-Reiser has advised on the development of tools used nationally to support NGSS implementation, and has collaborated with state initiatives to design and provide professional development to support K-12 teachers in realizing NGSS reforms in their classrooms.
-Reiser is a Fellow of the International Society of the Learning Sciences.
-He earned his Ph.D. from Yale University, and has been a researcher and professor at Carnegie Mellon University and Princeton University.
+Brian J. Reiser is the Orrington Lunt Professor of Learning Sciences in the School of Education and Social Policy at Northwestern University.
+Reiser’s work explores how to make science learning more meaningful in K-12 classrooms as students investigate questions and problems they identify.
+Reiser’s research examines how to support students in science knowledge-building practices through storyline curriculum materials and teaching approaches, and how teachers learn as they enact these reforms.
+Reiser heads NextGen Science Storylines, a researcher-teacher collaborative developing and investigating design principles for storyline units in which students help manage the trajectory of science knowledge building.
+Reiser leads the Northwestern team of the OpenSciEd Developer’s Consortium, a partnership with ten state education agencies to design and field test storyline instructional materials.
+The project has released a freely available middle school science curriculum in 2022, a high school curriculum in 2024, and is currently developing materials for K-5 and high school.
+Reiser was a member of the National Research Council’s Board on Science Education from 2011 to 2018, serving on the NRC committee authoring A Framework for K-12 Science Education, which has led development of the Next Generation Science Standards and related three-dimensional standards across many states.
+Reiser is a Member of the National Academy of Education, a Fellow of the International Society of the Learning Sciences, and a Fellow of the American Educational Research Association.

 Pin It on Pinterest